Roman Bridge railway station: History

+The station had a goods yard, which in 1939 received grain, flour, manure and other items.
+However, the yard was removed in the 1950s.

-The station was host to two LMS caravans from 1935 to 1939.
-A camping coach was also positioned here by the London Midland Region from 1954 to 1956.
+The station was host to two LMS caravans from 1935 to 1939, and a camping coach was also positioned here by the London Midland Region from 1954 to 1956.

 The station building still stands and is well maintained as a residence - it was offered for sale in 2013 for £450,000 as a private home (with 10 acres of land), after previous use as a holiday cottage.

+The station signs erroneously give the Welsh name as Pont Rufenig.

 Facilities

 The unstaffed station has digital CIS screens.
 There is a waiting shelter, pay phone and timetable poster board for train running information provision.
+As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.

+Passenger volume

 For the year April 2023 to March 2024, it was the least used station in Wales, with 680 entries and exits.